-Freeport-McMoRan Copper & Gold Inc. (FCX) investors told a judge the company may be paying too much for McMoRan Exploration Co.
-(MMR) and Plains Exploration & Production Co.
-(PXP), countering other claims that shareholders are being shortchanged.
+Freeport-McMoRan Copper & Gold Inc. (FCX:US) investors told a judge the company may be paying too much for McMoRan Exploration Co.
+(MMR:US) and Plains Exploration & Production Co.
+(PXP:US), countering other claims that shareholders are being shortchanged.

 Lawyers for a retirement fund and a bank asked Delaware Chancery Court Judge John W. Noble to put on hold a series of lawsuits in which investors are seeking more money for their shares, pending an investigation into whether Freeport’s bids, totaling more than $10 billion, are excessive.